 This test is carried out on a blood sample.
 A syringe with the most excellent needle is used to withdraw blood from a blood vessel in your arm.
-The healthcare provider will tie an elastic band around your arm to make the blood vessels swell with blood.
+The doctor will tie an elastic band around your arm to make the blood vessels swell with blood.
 This makes it easier to withdraw blood.
 You can also be requested to tight your clenched fist.
-Once the veins arereally visible, the place is cleaned with an antiseptic solution and then the needle is inserted into the blood vessel to gather the sample.
+Once the veins are visible, the place is cleaned with an antiseptic solution and then the needle is inserted into the blood vessel to take the sample.
 You will experience a tiny pinprick all through the procedure.
 Blood sample once drawn will then be taken to the laboratory.

 Q. Is there any danger related with this test?